Der Inhalt dieser Seite ist aktuell nur auf Englisch verfügbar.

 Lernergebnis:

-Alumni will be able to name, explain, discuss and illustrate human factors and design principles.
+Students will be able to name, explain, illustrate and discuss human factors and design principles.
+They will know and be able to apply HCI laws in research and design.

 Übergeordnetes Modul: